 Description: This course is equivalent to a first-semester introductory college course in algebra-based physics.
-Learn about the foundational principles of physics as you explore Newtonian mechanics; dynamics, work, energy, and power, momentum, and rotational motion.
+Learn about the foundational principles of physics as you explore Newtonian mechanics; work, energy, and power; momentum, rotational motion, and fluids as additional topics.
 You'll do hands-on laboratory work to investigate phenomena.